stratis-storage/stratisd/README.rst

 methods and ensure that the values returned conform to their signature specification.

+It is necessary to run these tests as root, since root permissions are required to start stratisd.

 To run the existing D-Bus tests, ensure that your PYTHONPATH includes the src directory, set the environment variable STRATISD, to the location of your Stratis executable, and: ::